-Sperm-holders need to be self-controlled and self-aware for the withdrawal method to work effectively, so it’s important to know your partners possess these qualities.
+People who produce sperm need to be self-controlled and self-aware for the withdrawal method to work effectively, so it’s important to know your partners possess these qualities.
 It is also helpful if you share a common set of values in case an unplanned pregnancy occurs.

-The big take away for the withdrawal method: it doesn’t reliably prevent unwanted pregnancies or prevent the spread of STI.
+The big take away for the withdrawal method: it doesn’t reliably prevent unwanted pregnancies or prevent the spread of STIs.
 It may be better than nothing, but it’s probably not the best option for most people.

 Take control of your reproductive health.
 Download Clue for iOS or Android today.

-Edit: October 19, 2018 An earlier version of this article incorrectly stated that a 27% failure rate means pregnancy occurs in 27 of 100 times that the withdrawal method is used.
+Note: an earlier version of this article incorrectly stated that a 27% failure rate means pregnancy occurs in 27 of 100 times that the withdrawal method is used.
 Rather, 27 out of every 100 women using this method for a year become unintentionally pregnant.